-- × That is £1,450 invested in fossil fuels for each of the 6.8 million members of the Local Government Pension Scheme in the UK, and roughly 3% of the total Scheme value. - × The three local authority pension funds with the largest amount of investments in fossil fuels are Greater Manchester, Strathclyde and West Midlands.
-Together, these funds account for nearly 20% of all the local government pension fossil fuel investments in the UK. - × fossil fuels are Teesside, Dyfed and Dorset-all of which invest around 5% of their pension fund total value into fossil fuels. - × The figures below only consider local authority pension fund investments in the top 200 most harmful fossil fuel companies worldwide.
+- × That is £1,450 invested in fossil fuels for each of the 6.8 million members of the Local Government Pension Scheme in the UK, and roughly 3% of the total Scheme value. - The three local authority pension funds with the largest amount of investments in fossil fuels are Greater Manchester, Strathclyde and West Midlands.
+Together, these funds account for nearly 20% of all the local government pension fossil fuel investments in the UK. - The three local authority pension funds with the largest percentage of their assets invested in fossil fuels are Teesside, Dyfed and Dorset-all of which invest around 5% of their pension fund total value into fossil fuels. - The figures below only consider local authority pension fund investments in the top 200 most harmful fossil fuel companies worldwide.
 If we were to consider all fossil extractors and companies which provide services to the fossil fuel industry (such as pipeline manufactures, tech services, and financial support), the overall figure would be far greater than £10 Billion.